Essex Junction Today

 The Brownell Library is Vermont’s second busiest municipal library, where patrons are invited to read the latest fiction in the comfort of an easy chair by a fireplace, or access the Internet through the library’s wireless hotspot The Brownell Library also routinely features cultural and educational programs and art exhibits.
 Right next door are the Village’s municipal offices, fire department, Senior Center and Teen Center (Essex CHIPS).

-With a century-old tradition of educational excellence, Essex Junction has three elementary schools, a middle school, and the state’s largest high school and technical education center.
+With a century-old tradition of educational excellence, Essex Junction has three elementary schools, a middle school, a high school, and technical education center.
 Essex Junction has no school busing.
 Most Village streets have sidewalks and all sidewalks provide easy and safe access to schools.
 Kids are encouraged to walk and parents are encouraged to get involved with the close-knit school community.

 Essex Junction is home to the Champlain Valley Exposition which features a full range of outdoor and indoor entertainment events, concerts, festivals, and conventions.
 Its most well-known attraction, the Champlain Valley Fair, is one of the oldest and largest traditional agricultural fairs in New England.